HBO extends Universal deal, keeping films from Netflix

 Moves by Netflix Inc, which offers subscription video streaming and DVD rentals, to offer original programming and newer movies put it into closer competition with HBO and similar premium TV channels.

-Last month, Netflix paid what analysts said at the time was more than $350 million (218 million pounds) for the exclusive rights to stream Disney movies to TV beginning in 2016, the video company's first agreement with a major movie studio after pacts with smaller independent studios.
+Last month, Netflix paid what analysts said at the time was more than $350 million for the exclusive rights to stream Disney movies to TV beginning in 2016, the video company's first agreement with a major movie studio after pacts with smaller independent studios.

-Universal's agreement with HBO was set to expire in 2015, fuelling speculation among Hollywood executives that Netflix would also target the studio that produced this year's breakout hits "Ted" and "Les Miserables."
+Universal's agreement with HBO was set to expire in 2015, fueling speculation among Hollywood executives that Netflix would also target the studio that produced this year's breakout hits "Ted" and "Les Miserables."

 "With HBO's far-reaching network of premium services, ranging from the traditional in-home experience to its mobile applications, we are pleased to continue this relationship and bring Universal and Focus Features' films to HBO subscribers for many years to come," said Rick Finkelstein, Universal vice chairman and chief operating officer.